Originally published: September 2024

 Renting with pets, guarantors, and RoPA were also discussed.
 Here are some of the key takeaways from the sessions…

 As expected, the Government declined all of the amendments proposed by Opposition and Backbench peers during the Lords committee stage.
-So far, it has only passed its own amendments, which it proposed at the third reading in the House of Commons (see dedicated section below).
+So far, it has only passed its own amendments.

 Lord Best used the committee stage once again to emphasise the importance of the Regulation of Property Agents (RoPA).
 He said: